$476,651Average Value$268Average Price per Sq Ft44Homes For Sale

 The Snow Sports Program at Apple-recognized Avery Middle School

-Students in Arnold may start their K-12 journeys at Hazel Fischer Elementary School, which earns a B grade from Niche.
-They may then move forward to the B-plus-rated Avery Middle School, which takes students on four, full-day trips to the Bear Valley Mountain Resort as part of its Snow Sports Educational Program.
-Bret Harte Union High School — about 20 miles away from Arnold in Angel Camp — also receives a B-plus.
+Students in Arnold may attend Hazel Fischer Elementary School, which earns a B grade from Niche.
+They may then head to B-plus-rated Avery Middle School, which takes students on four, full-day trips to the Bear Valley Mountain Resort as part of its Snow Sports Educational Program.
+Bret Harte Union High School — about 20 miles away in Angel Camp — also receives a B-plus.

 California state Route 4 leads toward Stockton, two nearby hospitals

 Calaveras Connect provides public transportation throughout the county, including a route that travels from Arnold to Murphys, Angel Camp, San Andreas and Valley Springs.
-California SR-4 is Arnold’s main thoroughfare, and goes to Stockton, about 70 miles away.
+California SR-4, Arnold’s main thoroughfare, leads about 70 miles to Stockton.
 The Stockton Metropolitan Airport provides flights to Las Vegas and Phoenix.
-Drivers can take state Route 14 to Dignity Health’s Mark Twain Medical Center, about 30 miles southwest in San Andreas, or to Adventist Health Sonora, about 30 miles southeast.
+Drivers can take Route 14 to Dignity Health’s Mark Twain Medical Center, about 30 miles southwest in San Andreas, or to Adventist Health Sonora, about 30 miles southeast.

 Written By